Different Types of Cancer

 Chemoprevention is a word that refers to the different methods used to prevent cancer using the natural or artificial means to inhibit the proliferation of cancer cells in the body.

 Medical experts say that it is difficult to determine what exactly causes cancer but many different factors contribute to its growth and development.
-Some of these factors that contribute to the growth of cancer are:
+Following are some of them:

 Chemicals that cause cancer are called mutagens, from the word "mutate", because they cause a person's DNA to mutate or to undergo changes that cause damage to a person's genetic structure.
 Mutagens that cause cancer are called carcinogens.